-- · interest-bearing obligations of the United States government; - $\cdot$ money market funds that invest only in United States government securities; - · repurchase agreements secured by interest-bearing obligations of the United States government; or - · bank certificates of deposit.
+- · interest-bearing obligations of the United States government; - · money market funds that invest only in United States government securities; - $\cdot$ repurchase agreements secured by interest-bearing obligations of the United States government; or - · bank certificates of deposit.

-In prior periods, the amounts received by Enduro from hedge contract counterparties upon settlement of the hedge contracts reduced the operating expenses related to the Underlying Properties in calculating income from the Net Profits Interest in the first and second quarters of 2014 and the year ended December 31, 2013.
+In prior periods, the amounts received by Enduro from hedge contract counterparties upon settlement of the hedge contracts reduced the operating expenses related to the Underlying Properties in calculating income from the Net Profits Interest in the first and second quarters of 2014.
 Enduro has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced after 2013 and the terms of the Conveyance prohibit Enduro from entering into new hedging arrangements burdening the Trust.